itrr0/bluetooth-badusb/README.md

+This software is licensed under the Personal Use License (PUL).

+- You may use this software for personal, non-commercial purposes.
+- Redistribution, modification, and commercial use are not permitted.

 # Bluetooth badusb
 Only supports the Swedish and the US keyboard layouts at the moment but feel free to add more